Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Platform 9 and ¾ at King Cross Station.

-• The entrance to King Cross Station on the façade of the St Pancras Renaissance Hotel
+• The entrance to King Cross Station on the facade of the St Pancras Renaissance Hotel.

 • The Dursley's house in the Whinging district.

-• Gringotts Bank at the Australian Embassy.
+• The Gringotts bank at the Australian Embassy.

 • The reptile terrarium at London Zoo.